Skip to content

 Runtime (expression expansion)

-When you query with EF Core (via UseExpressives()) or call .ExpandExpressives() manually, an ExpressionVisitor walks the query tree and replaces opaque [Expressive] member accesses with the pre-built expression trees.
-Transformers then adapt the trees for the target provider (stripping null-conditional patterns for SQL, flattening blocks, etc.).
+When your query executes, an ExpressionVisitor walks the tree and replaces opaque [Expressive] member accesses with the pre-built expression trees.
+Provider-agnostic transformers then normalize the tree (stripping null-conditional patterns, flattening blocks, etc.) before handing off to the underlying LINQ provider.

 Your LINQ query